Iceland government seeks new leader to avoid early vote after Panama leaks

 "It is clear our demand for new elections still stands," Left Green Party leader Katrín Jakobsdottir told Reuters late on Tuesday.

-"Unless something very unexpected happens, it seems likely to me that this government has survived and will continue and hope that this dies down," said Stefania Oskarsdottir, associate professor in political science at Iceland University.

-A poll by Icelandic media outlet Visir showed 43 percent would vote for the Pirate Party if elections were held now, a stunning victory for an anti-establishment group set up by opponents of copyright enforcement rules.
+A poll conducted by Icelandic media outlet Visir on Monday and Tuesday showed 43 percent would vote for the Pirate Party if elections were held now, giving the anti-establishment group a stunning victory.
+Some 69 percent of those who answered want finance minister Bjarni Benediktsson to resign.

-The Pirate Party, which campaigns in favour of transparency and direct democracy, has had a small following in several European countries for a few years but has never before come close to political power.
+The Pirate Party, which campaigns in favour of transparency, direct democracy and reform of copyright laws, has had a small following in several European countries for a number of years but has never come close to political power before.

-Elections are not scheduled to take place for a year, although many believe one could be called sooner.

-Oskar Arni Oskarsson, a 64-year-old writer and librarian, called the turn in Icelandic politics "totally absurd" and wanted a new vote.

-"I think we have just scratched the surface," he said.
-"I think a lot of things will still emerge."

-The leaked documents from a Panamanian law firm that specialises in setting up offshore companies were unveiled this week by news organisations around the world, shining a light on the finances of global politicians and public figures.
+The leaked documents from a Panamanian law firm that specialises in setting up offshore companies were unveiled this week by new organisations around the world.
+Stories from the documents have shone a light on the finances of politicians and public figures from around the world, causing public outrage over how the powerful are able to hide money and avoid tax.

-Gunnlaugsson and his wife bought a company called Wintris Inc from the Panamanian law firm Mossack Fonseca in late 2007 through the Luxembourg branch of Landsbanki, one of the three Icelandic banks that collapsed in 2008.

-Court records show Wintris had investments in bonds in all three of those banks, according to the International consortium of Investigative Journalists, which coordinated the leaks investigation.
-It said Gunnlaugsson sold his 50 percent share in Wintris to his wife for $1 on Dec 31, 2009, the year he entered parliament, and violated Iceland's ethics rules by failing to disclose it.
+An Iceland government spokesman has said the claims against Iceland's collapsed banks held by the firm owned by the prime minister's wife, in which he also temporarily held a stake, totalled more than 500 million Icelandic crowns ($4.1 million).

+Gunnlaugsson has said his wife's assets were taxed in Iceland but Icelanders are angry over the conflict of interest and say the holdings should have been disclosed. (writing by Mia Shanley; editing by Alistair Scrutton and Peter Graff)